Large-scale real-time signal processing in physics experiments: The ALICE TPC FPGA pipeline

-where $q_A$ is the sample for the candidate pad and $T_1$ is the threshold.
-However, residual signal tails from earlier time-bins can contribute to the pad signal even below this threshold, potentially biasing the empty-pad identification.
-To mitigate this, a statistical match check is performed: \begin{itemize} \item For each candidate pad, the sample value, scaled individually using the normalized pulser charge $k_A$, is compared to values from ten randomly selected pads, scaled in a similar way, $q_{(B_n)} / k_{(B_n)}$, with $n \in \{0\ldots 9\}$. \item If the absolute difference is below a programmable \emph{\textit{match distance}} $d_\text{match}$,
+where $k_\text{pad}$ is the per-pad correction factor and $T_1$ is a configurable threshold.
+Since residual signal tails from previous time-bins may still contribute below this threshold, an additional statistical consistency check is applied.
+For each candidate pad, the scaled sample is compared to ten randomly selected pads $B_n$, likewise scaled:

-it is counted as a match. \item If the number of matches exceeds a configurable threshold $N$, the pad is confirmed as empty. \end{itemize} The common-mode value (CM) for each time-bin is then computed as the average value over all confirmed empty pads. \item \textit{Pad-by-pad correction}: The corrected sample for each pad is then:
+If this condition is satisfied more than $N$ times, where $N$ is a configurable parameter, the pad is confirmed as empty.

+The CM value for the given time-bin is then calculated as the average over all confirmed empty pads.